Friday, September 24, 2010

 Here’s the video:

 Opening credits.
-Large thin red lettering -- very similar to the opening titles for The Exorcist -- given a slight neon red glow.
-This was a familiar trope of 80s films.
+Large thin red lettering – very similar to the opening titles for The Exorcist – given a slight neon red glow.
+This was a familiar trope of '80s films.
 Also see: Opening credits for Alan Rudolph’s Choose Me (1984) and Martin Scorcese’s After Hours (1985).

 Opening shot.
-Seven* characters are walking away from Frat Row across the Georgetown University commons (actually Frat Row from the University of Maryland at College Park) towards a Vaseline-smeared lens in their graduation gowns, locked arms.
+Seven* characters are walking away from Frat Row across the Georgetown University commons (actually Frat Row from the U. of Maryland at College Park) towards a Vaseline-smeared lens in their graduation gowns, locked arms.
 They are (from left):

 Kevin Dolenz (Andrew McCarthy) – heretofore referred to as “Kevin”